uchilaka/mw--cami--cms/md/TROUBLESHOOTING.md

 # Ensure the location is created (if it doesn't exist)
 mkdir -vp $NGINX_SERVERS_PATH

-# Next, from the project root directory, symlink the compliance host configurations
+# Next, from the project root directory, symlink the host configurations
 ln -s $(pwd)/.nginx/development.conf "${NGINX_SERVERS_PATH}/larcity-crm.conf"

 # Restart your nginx service